 Please note that Bully Max shifted the main product area to bullymax.com, where we reviewed the original domain of vitaminsforpitbulls.com.
 That website still exists, but links to the brand domain for products and more.
 Activities shifted from one to another website, visibility still increased for the old domain (nice job).

-As I bet some of you know, we are unforgiving in our review.
+As I bet some of you know, we were unforgiving in our review.
 The final report consisted of almost 6000 words of critique.
 And Bully Max was ecstatic.
 They simply understood the value of all that we had to say and got to work.
 You just got to love customers like that!

 The results in ranking